Foreign And Out Of State Child Support Orders

 Is It Possible to Enforce a Child Support Order Outside the United States?

 Enforcing a child support order outside the United States may be possible, depending on the country where the obligor parent currently resides.
 However, the parent who wants to seek enforcement of a child support order outside the country must have a valid order issued by a court in the United States.
 If you need help enforcing or modifying a child support order that was issued in another state or country, you can contact a knowledgeable attorney to discuss your options.
-Attorneys at Johnson Law Group regularly assist clients who need help with the enforcement of foreign and out of state child support orders.
+Attorneys at Johnson Law Group regularly assist clients who need help with the enforcement of foreign and out-of-state child support orders.

 In What Countries Can Child Support Orders Be Enforced?